tytydraco/yessleep/out/She_Wasnt_A_Nurse_Part_3.md

 “LEAVE!”
 She half hissed half cried.
 I huffed at her.
-Turning around I thought of the idiots and rapists she would spread her whore legs too.
+Turning around I thought of the idiots and rapists she would come too spread her whore legs for.
 I pushed over a rack of chocolate bars on my way out.
 Smearing the floor in loves edibles.